-Apple’s iPhone 12 is approaching one year old, and its successor, said to be, could be coming in the next few months.
-We don’t know for sure, but could make its debut in September alongside the and during the tech giant’s .
+Apple’s iPhone 12 is approaching one year old, and its successor, said to be called the iPhone 13, could be coming in the next few months.
+We don’t know for sure, but Apple’s latest smartphone could make its debut in September alongside the Apple Watch 7 and AirPods 3 during the tech giant’s fall event.

-Similar to last year’s announcement of the iPhone 12, the Power On newsletter in July that Apple’s next event will be completely virtual because of the tech giant’s rumored decision to delay its return to in-person work due to .event could be online-only.
-Bloomberg’s Mark Gurman speculated in his
+Similar to last year’s announcement of the iPhone 12, the iPhone 13 event could be online-only.
+Bloomberg’s Mark Gurman speculated in his Power On newsletter in July that Apple’s next event will be completely virtual because of the tech giant’s rumored decision to delay its return to in-person work due to rising COVID-19 cases.

-Apple originally said that all employees would bethree days a week starting in September.
+Apple originally said that all employees would be required to come into the office three days a week starting in September.
 Gurman says that if Apple stuck with the September timeframe, an in-person iPhone 13 event would have been “plausible.”
 Now, he expects another online-only event.

 Although the event may be all virtual, we’re expecting to see four versions of the new phone: the iPhone 13, the iPhone 13 Mini, the iPhone 13 Pro and the iPhone 13 Pro Max, according to analyst Ming-Chi Kuo.

-happened in April, where we saw , , a and .
-Then came in June, where we caught a first glimpse of .
+Apple’s first event of 2021 happened in April, where we saw new iPads, colorful iMacs, a purple iPhone 12 and AirTags trackers.
+Then came WWDC in June, where we caught a first glimpse of iOS 15.
 And there was no word from Apple on the iPhone 13 at either event.

 But no one was expecting the iPhone 13 to be announced this early.
 So when can we expect Apple to unveil its next flagship phones?
 Apple has yet to hint at any iPhone 13 event date.
-Based on Apple’s history, however, we canwhen the company’s iPhone events will happen and make an educated guess on a release date based on that.
+Based on Apple’s history, however, we can typically predict when the company’s iPhone events will happen and make an educated guess on a release date based on that.

 If all of this is true, we can expect to get a first look at the iPhone 13 at an event at some point in September.